 Some critics of salmon restoration efforts suggest that the hatcheries should simply produce more fish to compensate for the declining wild salmon populations.
 But heavy production in hatcheries tends to yield an unsustainable population of fish that is dependent on hatchery operations, lacks genetic diversity and crowds out the remaining wild fish.

 Chinook and coho salmon also experienced several crises in 2001 and 2002, including depleted water levels and disease.
-Disease killed roughly 34,000 fish because of low flows in the river, unfavorable channel configuration, and crowded conditions.
+Disease killed tens of thousands of salmon because of low flows in the river, unfavorable channel configuration and crowded conditions.